The Melbourne JD

 In Australia, first semester runs from February to the end of June and second semester runs from July to the end of November.
 The Melbourne JD commences in early February each year and there is no semester two intake.

-To practice law in the US, all lawyers – foreign or domestic – must be admitted to the bar association of the state in which they wish to practice.
+To practise law in the US, all lawyers – foreign or domestic – must be admitted to the bar association of the state in which they wish to practise.
 Most states accept law degrees from foreign universities and each has its own requirements for bar admission.
 The US does not have a mutual recognition scheme providing recognition of legal qualifications in one jurisdiction on the basis of qualification in another.

 Lawyers who wish to be admitted as a lawyer in a US jurisdiction should contact the regulatory body of that jurisdiction or refer to the Comprehensive Guide to Bar Admission Requirements.

-In order to practice as a lawyer in Australia you will need to undertake Practical Legal Training (PLT) for 6-12 months with a PLT provider or supervised workplace training, usually in the form of a one-year traineeship with a law firm after completing the Melbourne JD.
+In order to practise as a lawyer in Australia you will need to undertake Practical Legal Training (PLT) for 6-12 months with a PLT provider or supervised workplace training, usually in the form of a one-year traineeship with a law firm after completing the Melbourne JD.

 There are visas available for international students who graduate from an Australian institution to live, work and study in Australia for between two and four years.